 As a business owner, you make decisions every day that affect the future of your organization.
 Financial decisions are, arguably, the most important.
 As a result, many businesses employ controllers and CFOs to help steer them in the right direction and ensure the accuracy of their financial data.

 Does your business need a CFO, or a controller – or both?
-First, you must understand the difference between a CFO and a controller.
+First, you must understand the difference between accounting firm CFO services and a controller services.
 Understanding their roles and responsibilities can help you determine which one is right for your organization, or whether you may need both.

 What is a Controller?